s59mz/wild-sight-ai/README.md

     [![Wild-Sight-AI – Real-Time Animal & Human Conflict Detection on Kria DPU](https://img.youtube.com/vi/Weteg4Qui8w/hqdefault.jpg)](https://www.youtube.com/watch?v=Weteg4Qui8w)

+## 📸 Snapshot Capture and CPU Inference Results

+The application includes a snapshot feature designed for the **ARM AI Developer Challenge**.
+It allows you to capture a single frame from the live video stream and run **high-accuracy, CPU-only inference** directly on the KR260’s Arm Cortex-A53 cores.

+### How to Trigger a Snapshot
+Press the **left physical push button** on a custom RS-485 module connected to the **PMOD interface**.
+When pressed, the system:

+1. Captures the current video frame from the GStreamer pipeline
+2. Saves the raw snapshot as a `.jpg` file in the folder:

+      ```bash
+      snapshots/
+      ```

+3. Starts a CPU-only inference workflow (MegaDetector + SpeciesNet)
+4. Generates an annotated output image containing:
+- bounding boxes
+- class names
+- detection confidence

+### Where Results Are Stored
+After inference completes, the processed image is saved in the directory:

+      ```bash
+      results/
+      ```
+The original snapshot and the final annotated result share similar filenames, making it easy to compare input vs. inference output.

+This feature showcases accurate, full-precision animal detection and classification running **entirely on the Arm CPU**, without DPU acceleration or cloud services.

 ## License

 This project is licensed under the GPL-3.0.
 See the LICENSE file for details.